We’ve all been there. You have this sweet SEO campaign planned out to the nth degree. You’ve put it into motion. You’re

 While it’s not as comprehensive as a benchmark report, it’ll do in a pinch.
 Any kind of comparison can give you enough information to go on.

 A final note: don’t assume you know what’s wrong based on information from one metric.
 Before you change anything, look at the whole picture.
-Some things, such as search engine changes like Google Instant, Penguin, Panda&mdashor pretty much anything Google for that matter&mdash, are beyond your control.
+Some things, such as search engine changes like Google Instant, Penguin, Panda or pretty much anything Google for that matter, are beyond your control.
 A serious change in algorithms can derail a whole campaign – or it can mean a longer time span before your SEO campaign makes an impact.